Brazil–United States relations: 21st century

 In March 2019, Brazil's president Jair Bolsonaro announced at the White House that American citizens, in addition to Japanese citizens, Canadian citizens, and Australian citizens, would no longer require a travel visa to visit the country for up to two 90-day periods per year, beginning in June 2019, in order to promote tourism.
 The United States did not reciprocate the policy.

 In July 2019, U.S. President Donald Trump designated Brazil as a major non-NATO ally after receiving a working visit from Brazilian president Jair Bolsonaro.
-In October 2020, Bolsonaro said that the Brazil-US relations have elevated to “its best moment ever".
+In October 2020, Bolsonaro said that the Brazil-U.S. relations have elevated to "its best moment ever".

-In March 2021, it was revealed the US attempted to convince Brazil not to purchase the Sputnik V COVID-19 vaccine, fearing "Russian influence" in Latin America.
+In March 2021, it was revealed the U.S. attempted to convince Brazil not to purchase the Sputnik V COVID-19 vaccine, fearing "Russian influence" in South America.
 The 2020 Annual Report of the United States Department of Health and Human Services noted using the Office of Global Affairs to persuade Brazil to reject the COVID-19 vaccine.
 This did not stop a consortium of Brazilian governors in some states from signing a 37 million dose purchase agreement.

+In April 2023, Brazil's president Luiz Inácio Lula da Silva said that the United States should stop "encouraging" the Russian invasion of Ukraine and "start talking about peace".

+In early July 2025, President Trump threatened to impose a 50% tariff on Brazil because of the trial of Bolsonaro.
+On July 30, 2025, President Trump indeed imposed a 50% tariff of most Brazilian goods largely due to the trial against Bolsonaro which he called a "witch hunt."
+The tariffs are exempt from the aircraft, orange juice, and energy sectors of Brazil's economy.
+"The interference of the American government in Brazilian justice is unacceptable," said Lula de Silva in response.
+He said he does not fear getting on the wrong side of Trump with regards to the move.
+Trump's steep tariffs on Brazilian exports triggered a political "counter-reaction", pushing Brazil closer to China and other BRICS members.
+President Lula, once cautious about BRICS becoming anti-Western, shifted toward trade diversification and supported Dedollarization, stating, “Why should I be tied to the dollar, a currency I do not control?
+It’s the United States that prints dollars.”
+The move reportedly reinforced Brazil’s commitment to multi-alignment within the Global South.
+In a rare move against Trump's trade war, US senators passed a bill in late October 2025 that would remove Brazil's tariffs, with a vote of 52-48.